Latent Concept Disentanglement in Transformer-based Language Models: Introduction

-Since our tasks with latent \textit{continuous} parameterization -- such as add-$k$ and \circle -- do not require world knowledge, we train two-layer models on which we can conduct a more controlled analysis by training from scratch on the task. \begin{itemize}[leftmargin=1.6em] \item Our key finding is that the models not only have task vectors, but these representations \textit{reflect the geometry of the latent variable}.
-For example, the task vectors for add-$k$ almost entirely project onto a line, and interpolating along this line approximately interpolates on the latent parameter $k$ for the task. \item For the \circle task, we see a similar geometry in a 2-dimensional space.
+Following these tasks involving world knowledge, we study quantitative self-contained tasks.
+This allows us to perform more fine-grained experiments on two-layer models trained from scratch.
+The ICL tasks here are single-step "arithmetic": add-$k$, Circular-Trajectory, and Rectangular-Trajectory. \begin{itemize}[leftmargin=1em] \item Recent work has identified linear task vectors for problems such as basic arithmetic, single-step reasoning, and linguistic mappings \citep{todd2024function,hendel2023incontext}.
+Our key finding is that models not only have task vectors, but these representations \textit{reflect the geometry of the latent variable}.
+For example, the task vectors for add-$k$ almost entirely project onto a line.
+More surprisingly, we can intervene on which function the model computes: interpolating along the task vector line approximately interpolates on the latent parameter $k$ for the task. \item For the \circle and \rectangle tasks, we see a similar geometry in a 2-dimensional space.
 This aligns with the linear representation hypothesis, but provides more nuanced evidence for it by showing a more continuous parameterization along the representation direction.
-As with the 2-hop task, we provide evidence through both correlational analysis and localization of task vectors in the model's representation. \end{itemize}
+As with the two-hop task, we provide evidence through both correlational analysis and localization of task vectors in the model's representation. \end{itemize}

-Together, these results provide new insights into in-context learning in multiple settings.
-Across our two types of tasks, we show that models encapsulate the latent structures of the tasks they learn in context.
-Moreover, the disentangled structures are surprisingly interpretable and highly localized in the model --- a sparse set of attention heads disentangles the 2-hop reasoning tasks, and a one or two dimensional subspace in the representation captures the add-$k$ or \circle task.
-This raises the possibility that LLMs can more broadly identify and reuse latent concepts in an interpretable way.
+We designed these settings to be clean enough for controlled experimentation, yet hint at some more general phenomena that deserve further study.
+For example, models can encapsulate the latent structures of the tasks they learn.
+Moreover, these structures may be localized and interpretable in the model.
+We posit that even for much more complex tasks, we will be able to find that the latent concepts are captured by a sparse set of attention heads or a relatively low-dimensional encoding.